31hashtag/kit-at-box-bigj26/README.md

 This is the most basic file version I edited, apart from the following:
 - https://desktop.turbowarp.org/ is the game engine (if it can be considered that) that I used to make the game and package it into HTML.
 - https://github.com/jgc777/HTML2EXE-2.0 is the program I used to convert it from HTML into EXE.
 It worked surprisingly well.
+- https://www.noteflight.com/ is the program I used to make the music for the game.